FarazSahabi/DSA210_Project/README.md

 ## Motivation

 Inflation, interest rates, and their effects on economic growth and development have long been a topic of debate in economics, particularly between classical and neo-Keynesian economists.
-By analyzing real-world data, this project aims to uncover the relationships between inflation, interest rates, consumer behavior, and financial markets—providing valuable insights into both short-term and long-term economic shifts.
+By analyzing real-world data, this project aims to uncover the relationships between inflation, interest rates, consumer behavior, and general economic performance by providing valuable insights into both short-term and long-term economic shifts, as well as considering other factors like wages and unemployment.

 ---

 ## Dataset

-The dataset for this project consists of publicly available economic indicators that track inflation, interest rates, consumer spending, investment, and stock market trends over time.
+The dataset for this project consists of publicly available economic indicators that track inflation, interest rates, consumer spending, investment, etc. over time.
+All data will be taken from the **Federal Reserve Economic Data (FRED)**, a publicly accessible database maintained by the **Federal Reserve Bank of St. Louis** which provides accurate, up-to-date U.S. economic time series data.
 Here’s what I’ll be analyzing:

 - **Date:** The specific month and year for each recorded data point.

-- **Inflation (CPI & Core CPI):** Measures the percentage change in consumer prices over time. *(Source: [Bureau of Labor Statistics (BLS)])*
+- **Inflation (CPI):** Measures the percentage change in consumer prices over time.
+  *(Source: U.S. Bureau of Economic Analysis via FRED)*

-- **Interest Rates (Federal Funds Rate):** The key rate set by the Federal Reserve to control inflation. *(Source: Federal Reserve Economic Data (FRED))*
+- **Interest Rates (Federal Funds Rate):** The key interest rate set by the Federal Reserve to manage inflation and stabilize the economy.
+  *(Source: U.S. Bureau of Economic Analysis via FRED)*

+- **Consumer Spending (PCE):** Measures the total value of goods and services consumed by households, reflecting behavioral responses to inflation and rate changes.
+  *(Source: U.S. Bureau of Economic Analysis via FRED)*

+- **Investment (GPDI, Gross private domestic investment):** Tracks how much businesses are spending on long-term capital assets like buildings, equipment, and intellectual property.
+  *(Source: U.S. Bureau of Economic Analysis via FRED)*

+- **Savings Rate (Personal Savings Rate):** Measures the percentage of disposable income that households save instead of spend, especially during periods of uncertainty.
+  *(Source: U.S. Bureau of Economic Analysis via FRED)*

+- **Wages (Average Hourly Earnings):** Captures the monthly average wage for private sector employees, used to assess purchasing power under inflation.
+  *(Source: U.S. Bureau of Economic Analysis via FRED)*

+- **Unemployment Rate:** Measures the percentage of the labor force that is unemployed and actively seeking work; a key indicator of labor market health.
+  *(Source: U.S. Bureau of Economic Analysis via FRED)*

+- **Gross Domestic Product (GDP):** Tracks the total value of goods and services produced in the U.S., serving as a key measure of economic growth and overall economic cycles.
-- **Consumer Spending (PCE & Retail Sales):** Tracks how much households spend on goods and services. *(Source: Bureau of Economic Analysis (BEA))*
+  *(Source: U.S. Bureau of Economic Analysis via FRED)*
-- **Investment (Private Fixed Investment & Business Loans):** Measures business spending on capital investments and borrowing trends. *(Source: FRED / BEA)*
-- **Stock Market Performance (S&P 500, NASDAQ, Dow Jones):** Examines how inflation and interest rate changes affect stock prices. *(Source: Yahoo Finance)*
-- **Wages (average monthly/hourly earnings):**
-- **Unemployment Rate:**